Derecho-Project/derecho/README.md

 This will place the binaries and libraries in the sub-dierectories of `Release`.
 The other build type is Debug.
 If you need to build the Debug version, replace Release by Debug in the above instructions.
 We explicitly disable in-source build, so running `cmake .` in `derecho-unified` will not work.

 To add your own executable (that uses Derecho) to the build system, simply add an executable target to CMakeLists.txt with `derecho` as a "linked library."
-You can do this either in the top-level CMakeLists.txt or in the CMakeLists.txt inside the "derecho" directory.
+You can do this either in the top-level CMakeLists.txt or in the CMakeLists.txt inside the "applications" directory.
 It will look something like this:

     add_executable(my_project_main my_project_main.cpp)
 	target_link_libraries(my_project_main derecho)

 To use Derecho in your code, you simply need to
 - include the header `derecho/derecho.h` in your \*.h or \*.cpp files, and
-- specify a configuration file, either by setting environment vairable DERECHO_CONF_FILE or by placing a file named `derecho.cfg` in the working directory.
-A sample configuration file along the explanation can be found in `conf/derecho-default.cfg`.
+- specify a configuration file, either by setting environment variable `DERECHO_CONF_FILE` or by placing a file named `derecho.cfg` in the working directory.
+A sample configuration file along with an explanation can be found in `conf/derecho-default.cfg`.

 The configuration file consists of three sections: **DERECHO**, **RDMA**, and **PERS**.
-The **DERECHO** section includes the core configurations which every application needs to customize.
-The **RDMA** section includes the options for RDMA hardware specification.
-The **PERS** section controls the persistent layer behavior.
+The **DERECHO** section includes core configuration options for a Derecho instance, which every application will need to customize.
+The **RDMA** section includes options for RDMA hardware specifications.
+The **PERS** section allows you to customize the persistent layer's behavior.

-#### Configure Core Derecho
+#### Configuring Core Derecho
-Applications need to tell Derecho library who is the leader (at starting time) with options **leader_ip** and **leader_gms_port**; it then specifies its own id (**local_id**) and ip/ports for setting up derecho (**local_ip**, **gms_port**, **rpc_port**, **sst_port**, and **rdmc_port**).
+Applications need to tell the Derecho library which node is the initial leader with the options **leader_ip** and **leader_gms_port**.
+Each node then specifies its own ID (**local_id**) and the IP address and ports it will use for Derecho component services (**local_ip**, **gms_port**, **rpc_port**, **sst_port**, and **rdmc_port**).

 The other important parameters are the message sizes.
-Since derecho pre-allocates the buffers for RDMC communication, application should decide on the optimized buffer size.
-If the buffer size is too large than the messages, Derecho will pin a lot of memory and leave the underutilized.
-If the buffer size is too small, application has to split messages into smaller ones with unecessary overhead.
+Since Derecho pre-allocates buffers for RDMA communication, each application should decide on an optimal buffer size based on the amount of data it expects to send at once.
+If the buffer size is much larger than the messages an application actually sends, Derecho will pin a lot of memory and leave it underutilized.
+If the buffer size is smaller than the application's actual message size, it will have to split messages into segments before sending them, causing unnecessary overhead.

 There are three options to control the size of messages: **max_payload_size**, **max_smc_payload_size**, and **block_size**.
 No message bigger than **max_payload_size** will be sent by Derecho.
-Messages equal to or smaller than **max_smc_payload_size** will be sent through SST multicast (SMC), which is more suitable than RDMC for small messages. **block_size** defines the size of unit sent in RDMC (messages bigger than **block_size** will be splited and sent in a pipeline).
+Messages equal to or smaller than **max_smc_payload_size** will be sent through SST multicast (SMC), which is more suitable than RDMC for small messages. **block_size** defines the size of unit sent in RDMC (messages bigger than **block_size** will be split internally and sent in a pipeline).

 Please refer to the comments in [the default configuration file](https://github.com/Derecho-Project/derecho-unified/blob/master/conf/derecho-default.cfg) for more explanations on **window_size**, **timeout_ms**, and **rdmc_send_algorithm**.

-#### Configure RDMA Device
+#### Configuring RDMA Devices
-The most important configuration entries are **provider** and **domain**.
-The **provider** option specifies the type of RDMA device and the **domain** option specifies the device (you can also understand it as NIC).
+The most important configuration entries in this section are **provider** and **domain**.
+The **provider** option specifies the type of RDMA device (i.e. a class of hardware) and the **domain** option specifies the device (i.e. a specific NIC or network interface).
 This [Libfabric document](https://www.slideshare.net/seanhefty/ofi-overview) explains the details of those concepts.

+The **tx_depth** and **rx_depth** configure the maximum of pending requests that can be waiting for acknowledgement before communication blocks.
+Those numbers can be different from one device to another.
+We recommend setting them as large as possible.

+Here are some sample configurations showing how Derecho might be configured for two common types of hardware.

-Configuration 1: run Derecho over TCP/IP with ethernet port 'eth0':
+**Configuration 1**: run Derecho over TCP/IP with Ethernet interface 'eth0':

 ```
 ...